 The following are proposed:

-Support UP-based join for individual delivery to 5MBS incapable UEs
+Suppress IGMP/MLD join/leave sent by OS/applications after they’re translated into CP join/leave.
+This is covered in S2-2100196r01.

-Reuse/adapt IPTV procedures for AF to provide session authorization information to 5GS
+Reuse/adapt IPTV procedures for AF to provide session authorization information to 5GS.
+This may be merged into S2-2100193.

 Allow N6 interface for UPF to receive IP multicast data in DNs from AS.
+This is covered in S2-2100197r01.